Why

 Online Poker Games Guru

-Bet Reduction (filled out a form that
+Bet Reduction (filled out a form that said

-ask for a link trade)
+link trade)

 Poker Top 100